OpenThreat-ro/imapsync-web/README.md

 Source Host/Destination Host: Enter the IMAP server address for the source and destination accounts.
 Source User/Destination User: Enter the email addresses or usernames for the source and destination accounts.
 Source Password/Destination Password: Enter the respective passwords for authentication.

 ---

+## 🌐 About OpenThreat

+This project is brought to you by **[OpenThreat](https://openthreat.ro)**.
+Visit our website for more security and infrastructure solutions and services!

+---